 At Lackland, he served as the deputy operations section chief for the federal government’s mission to care for hundreds of Americans repatriated from Wuhan, China and the Diamond Princess cruise ship docked in Yokohama, Japan, who were exposed to the novel SARS-CoV-2 virus.
 He subsequently deployed again in March to Washington, DC, where he served as the operations section chief on the U.S. Department of Health and Human Services National IMT.
 In that assignment, he helped coordinate mass quarantine and isolation operations, establish alternate care sites for confirmed COVID-19 patients, and plan aeromedical evacuations of individuals ill from the virus throughout the country.

 Prior NDMS deployments have taken Fifer to Georgia, Texas, North Carolina, Puerto Rico, the Florida Keys, Washington state, and numerous national special security events.
 Fifer has been an EKU paramedic professor since 2015, and was named program coordinator in 2019.

 Give yourself a competitive edge in the job market.
-Earn your online associate degree from a SACSCOC accredited university that has been an online education leader for more than 15 years.
+Earn your online associate degree from a regionally accredited university that has been an online education leader for more than 15 years.
 Complete the form above to learn more about how you can earn your associate or bachelor’s in EKU Online’s emergency medical care program for paramedics.

 Contact us today to get started.